StefanoMorroni/mapreacter-help/docs/doc_mapreacter.md

 ![mapreacter.png](assets/mapreacter.png)

-The system allows viewing of observations and / or distributions by order, family, genus or species.
+The system allows the visualization on the map of the observations and distributions for the order, the family, the genus or the selected species.

-## parameters:
+## Filters:

-Parameters can be passed via url or via [search section](doc_search.md).
+Filters (such as order, family, genus or species view) can be passed via url or via the [taxonomy search] (doc_search.md).

 ## Here are some example urls: